-So, we’re going to take those 3 simple ingredients to create an easy-to-follow Mai Tai recipe.
-Before we share the recipe, it’s important to understand the flavors we want to achieve in the drink and the specific ingredients we use to create it.
+So, I’m going to take those 3 simple ingredients to create an easy-to-follow Mai Tai recipe.
+Before I share the recipe, it’s important to understand the flavors I want to achieve in the drink and the specific ingredients I use to create it.

 - It should have fresh citrus and floral notes.
-We’ll be using the oils and zest garnish for this.
+I’ll be using the oils and zest garnish for this.

-- Since we want our Mai Tai to be versatile, our Mai Tai is going to have a layered theme of orange through the whole drink.
-We will have fresh juice, fresh zest, and full-bodied liqueur to give us a deep sense of orangeness.
+- Since I want my Mai Tai to be versatile, my Mai Tai is going to have a layered theme of orange through the whole drink.
+I will have fresh juice, fresh zest, and full-bodied liqueur to give me a deep sense of orangeness.
 This central theme and balanced acidity will make for a simple pairing with the most variety of food.

 If your home bar is relatively basic, it’s okay – I’ve been there before!
 It’s not always easy to maintain a home bar, especially if you’re just getting started with making different cocktails.
 Here’s what to do if you don’t have some of the ingredients above.